-The large bags used to be blue but now may be clear and the small bags are clear with “Southwest Sanitation” printed on them.
-Bags will continue to be sold at the Village Office, Chances Are Flower Shop, Main Street Mercantile and Kwik Trip.
-The Village office will sell small and large bags in packs of 10.
+The large bags used to be blue but now may be clear and the small bags are clear; both size bags have “Southwest Sanitation” printed on them.
+Bags are sold at the Village Office, Chances Are Flower Shop, and Kwik Trip.
+The Village office sells small and large bags in packs of 10.
 Kwik Trip sells only the large bags in packs of 10.
-Chances Are and Main Street Mercantile sell bags individually.
+Chances Are sells bags individually.

 Looking for a way to give back to your community?